-The Pentax KP and the Nikon Df are two enthusiast cameras that were officially introduced, respectively, in January 2017 and November 2013.
+The Pentax KP and the Nikon Df are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (KP) and a full frame (Df) sensor.
-The Pentax has a resolution of 24.1 megapixel, whereas the Nikon provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Pentax has a resolution of 24.1 megapixels, whereas the Nikon provides 16.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Pentax KP vs Nikon Df

-The physical size and weight of the Pentax KP and the Nikon Df are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Pentax KP and the Nikon Df is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the KP – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably larger (19 percent) than the Pentax KP.
 Moreover, the Df is markedly heavier (8 percent) than the KP.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.